frederic-perez/AmE-dictionary/data/dictionary.md

 __emery board__ _n_ A nail file consisting of a strip of cardboard coated with powdered emery.
 __emery__ _n_ :six::astonished: A fine-grained impure corundum used for grinding and polishing. _An emery wheel._ _Emery paper._
 __eminent__
+__eminently__ _adv_ /EM-uh-nunt-lee/ Eminently is used as a synonym of very and means “to a high degree.” _All three outfielders are eminently capable of making an All-Star-caliber catch to help their team._
 __emissary__ _n_ :two: __1__ One designated as the agent of another. _Syn_ representative __2__ A secret agent.
 __emmetropia__ _n_
 __emo__ _n_ :three: Rock music characterized by confessional lyrics about emotional topics.